 Ad Hoc Committees explore and make recommendations to better address the impacts of systemic racism and its effects within the homeless crisis response system.

-The HUD NOFA establishes the funding criteria for the Continuum of Care (CoC) program.
-NOFA is a notice published each year for HUD’s Discretionary Funding Programs.
+The HUD NOFO establishes the funding criteria for the Continuum of Care (CoC) program.
+The NOFO is a notice published each year for HUD’s Discretionary Funding Programs.